 Basil Pesto Spaghetti Squash – flavorful, low carb way to get your pasta fix.
-The squash is backed by a tasty pesto recipe.
+The squash is backed by a tasty homemade basil pesto recipe.

 Some years ago when I was working for Kraft Foods we were doing a lot of research on low carb diets.
 This was near the height of the low carb Atkins diet craze and we were trying to understand what type of recipes people were using.
 It was during this time that I discovered spaghetti squash which Atkins dieters were using as a pasta substitute.
 Based on all the consumer research, we determined low-carb was a long term trend vs. another fad diet.
 Short thereafter Kraft Foods acquired the South Beach Diet company which pre-dates the current dominant low-carb Keto Diet.